Pieter-Rees/pokecatch/README.md

 ## 🎯 How to Play

+### Basic Commands
+- `pokecatch` - Start the game
+- `pokecatch --help` - Show help menu
+- `pokecatch --version` - Display version information

+### Gameplay Flow
 1. Enter the Safari Zone to look for wild Pocket Monsters
 2. When you encounter a Pocket Monster, you can:
    - Throw a Safari Ball to catch it
    - Throw a Berry to make it easier to catch
-   - Throw Mud to make it harder to catch
+   - Throw Mud to make it harder to flee
    - Run away
-3. Visit the shop to buy more items
+3. Visit the shop to:
+   - Buy Safari Balls
+   - Purchase Berries
+   - Stock up on Mud
+   - Check your balance
-4. Check your Pocket Monster dex to see your collection
+4. Check your Pocket Monster dex to:
+   - View your collection
+   - See detailed stats
+   - Track completion progress
-5. Monitor your status to track your progress
+5. Monitor your status to:
+   - Track capture statistics
+   - View inventory
+   - Check financial status
+   - See game progress

+### Advanced Strategies
+- Use Berries before throwing Safari Balls for better catch rates
+- Apply Mud when encountering rare Pocket Monsters to prevent fleeing
+- Balance your inventory between different item types
+- Save your currency for important purchases
+- Track which Pocket Monsters you still need to catch

 ## 🎨 Terminal Requirements